octoml/imagen-python-examples/README.md

 # OctoAI Imagen & SDXL Evaluation | Typeface

 This repo contains the minimum set of instructions for Typeface to get started using OctoAI's Image Generation and SDXL capabilities.
-As we continue to onboard you to additional features and functionality, we will update this documentation to support your onboarding to OctoAI.
+As we continue to roll out new features and functionality, we will update this documentation to support your onboarding on to OctoAI.

 We strongly recommend you read our [docs](https://docs.octoai.cloud/docs), which include robust examples and tutorials.